5iri/ProsperityHDL/README.md

 2. **Detection:** For each row, the detector finds all possible prefixes (subsets).
 3. **Pruning:** The pruner selects the best prefix (max overlap, lowest index) and computes the suffix mask (bits to compute).
 4. **Dispatch:** The dispatcher sorts all rows by popcount and row index, ensuring all prefixes are processed before their suffixes.
-5. **Processing:** Only the suffix bits are computed, reusing results from prefixes for maximum efficiency.
+5. **Processing:** The 128-PE processor array performs matrix computation, reusing prefix results and computing only the suffix bits for maximum efficiency.
+Each PE uses 8-bit weights with 16-bit accumulators.

 ## Running Tests